wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 ![Figure 3: cosine and sine can be used to determine the coordinate of a point on the x- and y-axis of the unit circle.](/images/geometry/unitcircle.png?)

 This is where our knowledge of trigonometric functions will become handy.
-For example, if we look at a point on the unit circle, we know that its x and y coordinates can be calculated using the sine and the cosine of the angle \(\theta\) (see figure 3).
+For example, if we look at a point on the unit circle, we know that it's x and y coordinates can be calculated using the sine and the cosine of the angle \(\theta\) (see Figure 3).

 $$
 \begin{array}{l}